How our Pleasant Grove Teams are Different?

 |Certified team rosters required at every game|

 |Trained athletic trainer available onsite at all games|

 |Board Members subject to a vote by Parents|

 |Registration fee|You Be the Judge

 We think this stuff matters.
 We want our players to focus on playing football.
 Standing alone just one of these things might seem small.
 Sadly, experience proves any one can make unwanted problems.
 Taken together the difference is big.
-Our Pleasant Grove executive board is working to improve youth football for our coaches, players, and parents.
+Our Pleasant Grove board members actively work to improve youth football for our coaches, players, and parents.
 The Ute Conference pushes us to be better than any other football program.

 So, do we play more teams to the north than we do to the south?
 Yes... and we make no excuses about it.
 The competition is better.
 The experience is better.
-We think the Ute Conference is the best football experience in the State of Utah for kids.
+We think the Ute Conference is the best football experience for kids in the State of Utah.